Distribution Grid Monitoring Based on Widely Available Smart Plugs: Related Work

-When integrating Internet of Things (IoT) devices into an electricity grid, a major challenge is network security~\cite{kimani_cyber_2019}.
-The potential amount of devices in the grid leads to a large attack surface.
-Furthermore, critical infrastructure is dependent on an uninterrupted supply of electricity, and attacks on the grid infrastructure could result in huge financial and economic losses~\cite{kimani_cyber_2019}.
-Because of this, energy infrastructure is a popular target for cyberattacks.
-Attacks targeting IoT devices in the electricity grid include Denial-of-Service, Man-in-the-Middle, and Phishing attacks, whereas the latter two types of attacks can be carried out easier when the communication is not encrypted.
-Though, the amount of smart devices within the grid does also improve the monitoring and control of devices in the grid~\cite{kimani_cyber_2019}.
-In~\cite{bao_microservice_2016} an exemplary communication and data management platform is outlined that collects measurement data from various devices over a variety of interfaces.
-It furthermore adapts the protocols and preserves abstracted data in a database.
-The abstraction layer allows data collected by measurement devices of different vendors to be unified and evaluated in new domains.
-Additionally, through the integration of multiple interfaces, it is possible to support multiple versions of a software and not be concerned with updating interfaces and losing support for older versions of a software.
+When integrating IoT devices into an electrical grid to improve the monitoring and control capabilities, a major challenge is network security~\cite{kimani_cyber_2019}.
+The potential number of devices in the grid creates a large attack surface.
+In addition, critical infrastructure is dependent on an uninterrupted supply of electricity, and attacks on the grid infrastructure could result in huge financial and economic losses~\cite{kimani_cyber_2019}.
+Energy infrastructure is therefore a popular target for cyber attacks.
+Attacks targeting IoT devices in the electricity grid include Denial-of-Service, Man-in-the-Middle, and Phishing attacks, whereas the latter two types of attacks being easier to execute when communications are not encrypted.
+Therefore, we encrypt the network communication of the smart plugs in our proposed approach.\\ An exemplary communication and data management platform is outlined in~\cite{bao_microservice_2016}, which collects measurement data from various devices through a variety of interfaces.
+It also adapts the protocols and stores the abstracted data in a database.
+The abstraction layer enables the unification of data collected by measurement devices from different vendors and their evaluation in new domains.
+In addition, by integrating multiple interfaces, it is possible to support multiple versions of software without having to worry about updating interfaces and losing support for older versions of software.
+To promote the reuse of functionality in~\cite{bao_microservice_2016}, auxiliary services are divided into components that are as small as possible.
+This approach follows the microservice philosophy.
+Moreover, a microservice-based architecture has the advantages of scalability, autonomy, and rapid deployment of new features~\cite{jamshidi_microservices_2018}.
+The lightweight technologies that a microservice relies on accelerate the development and deployment process.
+Deployment on servers using containerization leads to great autonomy of individual services and allows for dynamic allocation of resources~\cite{ibm_cloud_education_containerization_2021}.
+These advantages also lead to the increasing popularity of containerization of applications~\cite{ibm_cloud_education_containerization_2021}.
+To make our ICT structure for data collection and aggregation extensible, we decide to separate the different services and implement them as microservices.
+This allows us to support other vendors and communication channels without compromising compatibility with the technologies we already support.
+For example, the implementation of a REST API for data aggregation or the support of other database systems can be realized by implementing independent adapters.